wifiphisher/wifiphisher/README.md

 <b>Note</b>: Be aware of sites pretending to be related with the Wifiphisher Project.
 They may be delivering malware.

-For Wifiphisher news, follow us on Twitter: https://www.twitter.com/wifiphisher
+For Wifiphisher news, follow us on <a href="https://www.twitter.com/wifiphisher">Twitter</a> or like us on <a href="https://www.facebook.com/Wifiphisher-129914317622032/">Facebook</a>.